Applied Sociology Program

 The Nonprofit Leadership Alliance (NLA) the authorizing organization for the CNP.
 It is headquartered in Kansas City.
 This organization has been in existence since 1948.
 1801 Main St., Suite 300 Kansas City, MO.
 64108 Main: 816.463.9457 Also, the NLA has access via the Nonprofit Leadership Alliance website with access on Facebook, Linkedin, Twitter, YouTube, and Zoom.

-What is the difference between NLA CNP certificate and the DSU CNP minor?
+What is the difference between NLA CNP certificate and the UT CNP minor?

 What happens if a student completes the minor but fails to fulfill the requirements for the CNP?